aljozy/influencer/README.md

    cd yourrepository

-2.Build and run the containers: docker-compose up --build
+2.**Build and run the containers:** docker-compose up --build
 Access the application:

 3.Open your browser and go to http://localhost:5000.

-Usage
+## Usage

-Register a New User
+### Register a New User

-2.Navigate to the registration page.
+1. Navigate to the registration page.
-3.Fill out the registration form with the required details.
+2. Fill out the registration form with the required details.
-4.Submit the form to create a new user.
+3. Submit the form to create a new user.

-User Login
+### User Login

-1.Navigate to the login page.
+1. Navigate to the login page.
-2.Enter your credentials and log in to access the platform.
+2. Enter your credentials and log in to access the platform.

-Environment Variables
+## Environment Variables

 The application can be configured using the following environment variables:

-FLASK_APP: The name of the entry point module (default: main.py).
+- `FLASK_APP`: The name of the entry point module (default: `main.py`).
-FLASK_ENV: The environment in which the application is running (default: development).
+- `FLASK_ENV`: The environment in which the application is running (default: `development`).

-You can set these variables in a .env file at the root of the project.
+You can set these variables in a `.env` file at the root of the project.

-Contributing
+## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Ensure that your code follows the project's coding standards and includes appropriate tests.

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.